slowbreathing/slowbreathing.github.io/_posts/2019-05-01-softmax-and-cross-entropy.md

 Listing-2
 {% endhighlight %}

-As you can see the loss function accepts softmaxed input and one-hot encoded labels.
+As you can see the loss function accepts softmaxed input and one-hot encoded labels which is being passed in [Listing-2].
 The output is illustated in figure-1 and 2 below.

 > * Loss function: Example-1